 Minimum 4 successfully completed semesters or an equivalent of 120 ECTS in a Bachelor or Master in Computer Sciences or Graphic Design.

 The course takes place in Kortrijk.

-The examination period starts immediately afterwards.
-In the last week of the semester (25/01-30/01), there are still exams, as well as feedback sessions for students.
+The examination period starts immediately afterwards on 10 January 2022.
+In the last week of the semester (1 February to 5 February), there are still exams, as well as feedback sessions for students.